YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 this method is the hardest to present due to the coplexativity of the net.

-# set seed
+### set seed

-we set our net using 50 nodes of relu, dropout and 20 nodes of relu.
+we set our net using 2 layers of relu and then a dropout

 ``` r
 modnn <- keras_model_sequential () %>%